 (c) an Aboriginal or Torres Strait Islander agency that, in the opinion of the CEO, has relevant knowledge of the child, the child’s family or the child’s community.

-[Section 81 inserted by No. 49 of 2010 s.
+[Section 81 inserted: No. 49 of 2010 s.
 62.]

 82. Payment for care under placement arrangement